Panda-Ghost/notes-pre-gr.2/ENGL/thankyoumaamppt/test.md

 The word "dash" and the repeated use of "run" convey the author's excitement that the boy had a good chance of running, and the contrast with the actual action reflects the boy's inner desire for trust.

+> "You ought to be my son.
+I would teach you right from wrong,"

 >